pluralsight/pando-rfcs/text/0000-icons.md

 Existing implementations would replace the icon content with that from TVA.

+Since this library provides *just* the icon, existing libraries would only need to replace the SVG portion of their icon components.

 For example, here is an icon implementation from the Classic design system before using the new icons package.

 ```tsx